KenN7/kenn7.github.io/content/AIproject/project.md

 - Detect as many faces as possible in real time.
 - Detect Mood/Head Orientation to pick suitable emoticon.
-- We want the intellectual property so we need to create and train the AI ourselves.
 - Use of existing public datasets is allowed.

 # Evaluation